 “I still think the biggest weakness that exists was not the people that were in there, the various agencies and the people that attended, but the people did not attend.
 They’re the ones that somehow have to overcome their liability concerns,” said Mark Dugger of Midwest School of Diving in White Bear Lake, Minnesota.
 “These are divers, no different than anyone else, once they get under the water, you have to overcome that and more importantly get a lot of the resorts and dive operators around the world to understand that there are another group of divers that can dive in a safe manner as long as the standards are followed.”

-All agreed this is a concern that needs to be addressed and many suggested a follow-up panel including dive operators to better understand how training agencies and operators can work together to encourage adaptive divers to be re-assessed and how to network with each other when questions arise.
+All agreed they need to address this concern, and many suggested a follow-up panel including dive operators to better understand how training agencies and operators can work together.
+When questions arise, they can encourage adaptive divers to be re-assessed and network with each other.

 Wimberley added, “we are already formulating the next panel discussion for next year, as this was just the beginning of coming to the table and sharing information to grow this community in the safest way possible.”

 A non-profit organization dedicated to bringing scuba diving to persons with disabilities and joining them with the mainstream of divers.
 Its vision is to create a community of adaptive divers that will dive and travel in the mainstream world of scuba diving through education and overcoming obstacles.